danielsaidi/website_danielsaidi/collections/_posts/2021/2021-09-23-going-open-source.md

 * **Easier to unit test** - libraries are in general easier to test, since they encourage building smaller components in an abstract way.
 * **Less cognitive load** - reusing the same functionality means your projects will start to behave more the same, which means that you don't have to re-learn as much when you revisit old code.

-You will also get to learn about things like access modifiers (what should be public, internal, private etc.), linking frameworks with your apps, importing etc. which will make you a better developer overall.
+You will also get to learn about things like access modifiers (what should be public, internal, private etc.), linking frameworks with your apps, importing etc. which will make you a better developer overall and helps preparing the code if you want to move it out of the app later.

 Once you have code in a framework, you can easily take further steps and start creating your own local packages, e.g. which makes it even easier to reuse functionality across apps.